yashpunjabi/CS1331-Checkstyle/Checkstyle.md

 3. Go to the end of this file and add this line to it

  `alias checkstyle='java -jar /home/username/cs1331/bin/checkstyle-6.2.2.jar'`

+ remember to replace the directory here with wherever your cs1331 directory is.

 4. Save and close the file (Ctrl-X closes the file in nano.
 Then hit Y when it asks whether you want to save it, and then hit enter to confirm).
 Restart the terminal, and you're done!